-Street crossings can detract from the cohesive feel and vibrancy of a corridor when through pedestrian movement is not prioritized.
+Street crossings can detract from the cohesive feel and vibrancy of a corridor when pedestrians are not prioritized.
 While many of the intersections along Sixth Street are not particularly busy or stressful, they all have basic striped crosswalks which represent visual breaks in the pedestrian realm.
 Replacing these crosswalks with paving treatments that mimic the existing sidewalks around Main Street Square would clearly signify to all users that pedestrian traffic is the priority throughout the corridor.